Craig Schley

 Craig Schley is an American politician and activist who serves as representative of West 123 Street Residents’ Association.
-He has been a member of the Democratic Party since he was 18 years old.
+He is a member of the Democratic Party.

-Education
+Early life and education

+Schley was born in Philadelphia, Pennsylvania, in 1963, and grew up in a lower-middle-class neighborhood in Philadelphia.
+Before attending college, Schley moved away from Philadelphia seeking opportunities to build vocational skills, he landed an electrician apprenticeship for the International Brotherhood of Electrical Workers in Atlanta, Georgia.
+Schley later became a member of IAFF Local 1492 and served the public as a firefighter for Dekalb County, Georgia.

+Schley moved to New York City to attend New York University, where he paid his way through university by modeling for Wilhelmina modeling agency.

-In 2003 Schley graduated with a bachelor's degree in political science from New York University and in 2018, he graduated from Mitchell Hamline School of Law as a Thurgood Marshall Scholar.
+In 2003, Schley graduated with a bachelor's degree in political science from New York University and in 2018, he graduated from Mitchell Hamline School of Law as a Thurgood Marshall Scholar.

-Advocacy

-Media Appearances
+Career

-Schley has appeared on New York based radio station WBAI 99.5 FM on political current events.
-He's also made appearances on other media outlets such as Fox News, Pure Imagination on Progressive Radio Network, Indashio Runway, WHCR 90.3 FM Harlem based community radio station and is a frequent guest and commentator on Black Empowerment radio show on BlogTalkRadio.
+Schley has appeared on New York City-based radio station WBAI 99.5 FM on political current events.
+He has also made appearances on other media outlets such as Fox News, Pure Imagination on Progressive Radio Network, Indashio Runway, and WHCR-FM 90.3 FM, a Harlem-based community radio station and is a guest and commentator on Black Empowerment radio show on BlogTalkRadio.
 In addition, Schley is a contributor to the Black Star News electronic and print media.